soukhova/AccessPack/README.md

 <!-- badges: end -->

-This data-package, includes 2016 Transportation Tomorrow Survey (TTS) data for the Greater Golden Horseshoe Area.
+This data-package, includes 2016 Transportation Tomorrow Survey (TTS) data for the the Greater Golden Horseshoe Area.

 ![](Greater-Golden-Horseshoe-Map.png)